 In addition to the technical indicators, there are other tools that can be used for chart studies such as the trend line tools, Fibonacci retracement and extension tools and the price channel tool.
 Custom-made technical indicators can also be designed by programmers or purchased from software vendors for use in technical analysis.

-Chart studies are a very important component of technical analysis.
+Studying trading charts is a very important component of technical analysis.
 Indeed, the technical indicators mentioned above cannot be placed on thin air; they have to be placed on the charts for analysis.
 Interactive charts can either come with the trading platform, or they can be obtained from third party providers.
 Charts contain a lot of information that can be used for technical analysis.
 The information that can be obtained from charts for technical analysis are:

-a) Candlestick action
+- Candlestick action

-b) Chart pattern information
+- Chart pattern information

 Candlesticks are a method of price representation on the charts.
 Unlike other forms of chart representation like the bar charts and line charts, candlesticks can actually form patterns that can be used for technical analysis.
 For instance, the presence of engulfing patterns, Doji candles or harami candles can indicate whether the price of the currency asset will head up or downwards.
 Experienced traders can use this information alone to make accurate trade analysis, but for beginners, it is advocated that candlesticks be combined with either indicators or chart patterns to generate trading signals.